-The Environmental Site Officer (ESO) [an internal appointment who is on-site permanently during construction, to ensure legal compliance] is responsible for training the workmen and foremen in the procedure to follow when a fossil is accidentally uncovered.
-The ESO reports to the ECO (Environmental Compliance Officer) which is an external appointment to ensure legal compliance and is only on-site occasionally.
+It is the responsibility of the Environmental Site Officer (ESO) or site manager of the project to train the workmen and foremen in the procedure to follow when a fossil is accidentally uncovered.
 In the absence of the ESO, a member of the staff must be appointed to be responsible for the proper implementation of the chance find protocol as not to compromise the conservation of fossil material.

-• Chance Find Procedure
+11.4 Chance Find Procedure

 - If a chance find is made the person responsible for the find must immediately stop working and all work that could impact that finding must cease in the immediate vicinity of the find. - The person who made the find must immediately report the find to his/her direct supervisor, which in turn must report the find to his/her manager and the ESO or site manager.
 The ESO or site manager must report the find to the relevant Heritage Agency (South African Heritage Research Agency, SAHRA).
 (Contact details: SAHRA, 111 Harrington Street, Cape Town.
 PO Box 4637, Cape Town 8000, South Africa.
 Tel: 021 462 4502.
 Fax: +27 (0)21 462 4509.
 Web: www.sahra.org.za).
-The information to the Heritage Agency must include photographs of the find, from various angles, as well as the GPS co-ordinates. - A preliminary report must be submitted to the Heritage Agency within 24 hours of the find and must include the following: 1) date of the find; 2) a description of the discovery and a 3) description of the fossil and its context (depth and position of the fossil), GPS coordinates. - Photographs (the more, the better) of the discovery must be of high quality, in focus, accompanied by a scale.
+The information to the Heritage Agency must include photographs of the find, from various angles, as well as the GPS coordinates. - A preliminary report must be submitted to the Heritage Agency within 24 hours of the find and must include the following: 1) date of the find; 2) a description of the discovery and a 3) description of the fossil and its context (depth and position of the fossil), GPS coordinates. - Photographs (the more, the better) of the discovery must be of high quality, in focus, accompanied by a scale.
 It is also important to have photographs of the vertical section (side) where the fossil was found.